132nd-etcher/REDFROST4/README.md

 1. SEAD in support of AKULA and MISTY;
 2. (or) attack pre-briefed targets acquired by JTAC BRUTAL during earlier phase;

-Expect heavy use of FCMs; Northings only will used (cfr.
+Expect heavy use of FCMs; Northings only will be used (cfr.
 GRG).

-Unless otherwqise briefed, all attacks must be made from the WEST, egress to the SOUTH.
+Unless otherwise briefed, all attacks must be made from the WEST, egress to the SOUTH.

 At WINCHESTER BEAST, MISTY to take over reactive CAS to support advance STINGER